estellesantini/credit-risk-classification/README.md

 The classification report demonstrates that this model performs very well for class 0 (healthy loans) with nearly 100% precision and recall.
 The model also performs very strongly for identifying high-risk loans, with a lower yet still high precision, recall, and F1-score.
 Precision is the proportion of true positive predictions to the total number of predictions in that class, recall measures the true positive predictions to the number of predictions in the class, and f1-score encompasses the predictions and recall.

-To break these statistics down further, the high-risk loan's precision of 0.87 indicates that the model correctly predicts that a loan is a high-risk about 87% of the time, whereas 100% of healthy loan predictions are healthy loans.
+To break these statistics down further, the high-risk loan's precision of 0.87 indicates that the model correctly predicts that a loan is high-risk about 87% of the time, whereas 100% of healthy loan predictions are healthy loans.
 The recall of a high-risk loan shows 89% of the time the model can determine actual samples, while healthy loans can 100% of the time.
 Both loans have a good balance between precision and recall although the high-risk F1-score is 0.12 lower.

 Although this looks favorable, in this analysis it is important to note that there is a wide class imbalance.
 The support shows that the number of occurences of healthy loans was over 30 times more than the frequency of high-risk loans.
 This shows that the dataset was not balanced, which should be considered in analyzing these statistics.